Year 6 2025 - 2026

 All current planning and Knowledge Organisers are in the 'Files to Download' below.

-All pupils should be reading every night.
-They may bring a book home from school (they can exchange it when finished) or read a book from home or the town library.
+Pupils should read every day.
+I recommend a minimum of 5 minutes of reading a day, but I hope they are inspired to go beyond this.
+They may bring a book home from school (they can exchange it when finished) or read a book from home or the library.
 They will have a different book in school and read in school for at least 15 minutes every day.

-Weekly spellings are set every week for the majority of Y6 Pupils.
-They are practised in school on Weds, Thurs & Fri then tested on Monday.
-To help their learning they need to complete at least 5 games of Spelling Shed plus practise a quick test before Monday.
+Weekly spellings are set every week for the majority of Y6 Pupils – these will be sent home each week on Wednesdays.
+They are practised in school on Wednesday and Thursday then tested on the following Monday.
+To help their learning, they need to complete at least 5 online games of Spelling Shed per week, plus practise a quick test before Monday.
 Some pupils complete IDL rather than have set weekly spellings.
 This needs to be accessed at home too.

 It is really, really important that Y6 pupils have quick and accurate recall of multiplication and division facts.
-Practise, practise practise!
-It makes a huge difference to their attainment in Maths if the recall is fluent (imagine trying to complete 234 x 23 if you don't know your 2x 3 x 4x tables!)
-Every month we complete a 'Gig' on TT Rockstars in school which monitors their progress and sets their questions on TT Rockstars.
+I recommend at least 3 x 5 minute online TT Rockstars sessions per week.
+Every month in school we complete a 'Gig' on TT Rockstars in school which monitors their progress and sets their questions on TT Rockstars.

 Suggested Homework Timetable